Welcome to the KIDS Family

 Are my meals provided?
 On tour days, meals are typically provided.
 There will be some instances where KIDS purchase their own, but not often.
 There is plenty of refrigerator space on each dorm floor and a grocery store is within walking distance of the dorm.
 During the fair, vouchers will be disbursed each day at the fair for a meal at the Tommy Thompson Youth Center.

 Can I bring a car?
 You can bring a car for personal use but NOT as a form of transportation to and from performances.
 Free parking is available underground at WLC.
-We are still checking parking availability during the last week of the tour.
+Starting August 3rd, vehicles can be parked at either WLC or the Radisson West Milwaukee.

-KFW will once again offer a leadership training to returning members on June 5th.
+KFW will once again offer leadership preparation training to returning members on June 5th.
 The annual training session has led to terrific results in a cohesive troupe environment through out the summer.

 Returning troupe members arrive to camp one day early to take part in this valuable training that will allow each participant the opportunity to grow in their leadership capabilities and provide necessary guidance to the troupe and in other areas of their lives.
 You will also help to prepare camp for opening day!
 More information will follow.